buffetboy2001/ccr_robotics_fall_2020/resources/build_guide.md

 _by Mr. Bowman_

 This guide has my name on it, but is lovingly based on the wonderful guide found [on raspberrypi.org](https://projects.raspberrypi.org/en/projects/build-a-buggy).
-In some cases, I have even copied & pasted their text. :) Think of this as a modern example of pseudopigraphy.
+In some cases, I have even copied & pasted their guide's text. :) Think of this as a modern example of pseudopigraphy.

 ## Vehicle Assembly Basics

 * Design Decision: Figure out which end is forward.
 Draw a clear arrow on the board pointing forward.
 Make sure your whole team agrees on this decision.
 * Decorate your chassis!
 May as well.
-You have markers and stickers -- take turns & go for it!
+You have markers and stickers -- pass it around & make it your own!
 * Component Layout: figure out where your major components are going to fit on the chassis.
 Pay attention to:
     * Raspberry Pi
     * Wheel locations
+        * **Design Decision**: Discuss as a team if you want to use one castor wheel or two.
+Either way is fine, but have the discussion.
+Screw them into place.
     * USB battery location
     * AA battery location
     * L298N location

-* Design Decision: Decide if you want to use one castor wheel or two.
-Screw them into place.
+    **NOTE**: Feel free to mark the board up using your Sharpie.

+Feel free to pick a new team name.
+If you do, make sure you tell Mr. Bowman what your new name is.

+## Raspberry Pi Interaction

+Your Pi is a computer on it's own.
+But, it's not connected to a monitor, keyboard, or mouse. :( So, if you want to do stuff on it....what ya gonna do?
+Follow these instructions to get your Kano connected to your Pi.
+This will allow you to wirelessly control the Pi from your Kano.
+* Turn on your Kano and log in as `Team-whatever`
+* Make sure you have an internet connection
+* Turn on the Mobile Hotspot connection
+* Turn on your Pi
+* On the Kano, you should see the Pi connect
+    * Figure out the IP address of the Pi
+* On the Kano:
+    * Open a terminal window
+    * Type: `ssh pi@<rpi_ip>`
+    * Type: `./run_vncserver.sh`
+    * Type: `exit`
+    * Open VNC Viewer
+    * Connect to the Pi
+* In the Pi view, open your code editor:
+    * `code-oss` is your friend when it comes to writing Python code!

+FYI: This connection will last for as long as the Pi is on.
+If you turn it off or run out of battery power for the Pi, the connection will drop.

 ## Wheel Testing & Assembly